Life’s ultimate question is: How can I achieve happiness?

 “Cheetos,” I say.

-He takes the question like an insult until I slyly add the modifier, “Baked.”
+He takes the challenge as an insult until I slyly add the modifier, “Baked.”

 We slap hands and I am off on a run.

 Everything falls into place.
 En route to Aisle 6.
 I find the SPAM hidden among the fixing for Chili.
 Within minutes, I score the last four items on my list – but then disaster strikes – the express lane is closed and a family of six is docking their cart at the only available register.

 On the way out, the host is gone.
 There will be no consolation prize today.

 At home I find my wife in the recliner watching The Bachelor.

 “Hey!
 I was watching…” I begin to protest – but there is no arguing with The Bachelor.

 “Here,” she says, handing me a letter, “mail this.
 It’s a check for PBS.
 It’s about time you showed a little responsibility and after that,” she scolds, “ shovel the driveway.
 You could use the exercise.”